ethowitz/cargo-subspace/README.md

 project.
 (This project still uses cargo under the hood, but it integrates into rust-analyzer through this path.)

+## Caveat

+Note that, because crates are indexed lazily as you open source code files, you will not be able to perform any actions that require knowledge of the **dependents** of the current crate (that is, the crates in your workspace that *depend on* the current crate).
+Some examples include:

+- Searching for a symbol in a crate for which you've not yet opened any source code files
+- Finding references to symbols (e.g. functions, types, etc.) defined in the current crate in crates that *depend on* the crate (unless you've already opened a file from a dependent crate)

 ## Installation

-First, make sure that the `rust-src` component is installed for your rust toolchain:
+First, make sure that the `rust-src` component is installed for your rust toolchain.
+This downloads the source code for the crates built-in to rust (e.g. `std` and `core`) so rust-analyzer can properly index them.

 ```sh
 rustup component add rust-src